alvs210/LudoGame/README.md

 ### **Installing/Running in Virtual Environment**

-If you want to run everything in a virtual environment (recommended), instructions are below.
+If you want to run everything in a Python virtual environment (recommended), instructions are below.
 Otherwise, skip!

 Create your environment by running this in the terminal:
 ```